korbinzhao/element2pdf/README.md

-# react-webpack4-typescript-component-quickstart
+# element2pdf
-a quick start for a component based on react & webpack4 & typescript
+download a pdf file from a html element, with auto pagebreak or custom pagebreak based on className

 # development
 ```